OleksiiKova/build_master_shop/README.md

 - Interacting with customers through comments, messages, and community discussions.
 - Running targeted ad campaigns to reach users interested in tools, workwear, and safety equipment.

-By focusing on these, BuildMaster will effectively utilize Facebook to enhance brand visibility, engage with readers, and drive traffic to its online store.
+By focusing on these, BuildMaster will effectively utilise Facebook to enhance brand visibility, engage with readers, and drive traffic to its online store.

 <details><summary>Facebook page</summary>